MartinPdeS/PyMieSim/README.rst

 |colab|

-**Important** At the moment there is a problem with the colab compilation (it seems to be specific to boost compilation into ubuntu 18.04)
+**Important** At the moment there is a problem with the colab compilation (it seems to be specific to boost compilation into ubuntu 18.04 (Xenial))

 ----